+Contact Street:

-Information: City: State e: Zip: Phone #. į
+Information: City: State: Zip: Phone #:

 UB e-mail:

 Date:

-Grievance Info rmation:
+Grievance Infor mation:

-Name of Person ag gainst whom
+Name of Person ag ainst whom

-Grievance will be f iled:
+Grievance will be fi led:

-Role within the Sc hool: Staff Faculty Field Educator
+Role within the Sch ool: Staff Faculty Fic eld Educatoi •

-Course (If applicab le):
+Course (If applicabl e):

-Have you been sul ject to a violation, misi nterpr etation, or inequita able a pplication of any of the Yes No
+Have you been sub ject to a violation, misi nterpretation, or inequita able a pplication of any of the Yes No

-regulations of the University, the Graduat e Scho ol, the School of Sc cial V Vork, or the NASW? )
+regulations of the U Jniversity, the Graduat e School, the School of Sc cial V Vork, or the NASW?

 Please explain:

-1

-• fairly or inequitably trea ndition contrary to Yes No
+• • ated by reason of any act ndition contrary to Yes No

-or practice governing o r affec ting graduate stude ents?
+or practice governing o r affecting graduate stude ents?

 Please explain:

-Have you been dis criminated against on t ha has is of race gender ( thnic ity religion age Yes No

-disability, or sexua iic bas is of face, genuer, ( ity, religion, age, 103 140
+• ~ ne basis of race, gender, e ethnic ity, religion, age, Yes No

+disability, or sexual orientation?

-Please explain: l
+Please explain:

-Trease explain.

-Grounds for Grievance In the space provided below, please provide your personal testimony of why you believe you did not receive fair treatment: List of Supporting Documentation - (Example: Syllabi, e-mail communication, paper, evaluation) Example: Symbol e mail communication, paper, evaluation,
+Grounds for Grievance In the space provided below, please provide your personal testimony of why you believe you did not receive fair treatment: In the space provided below, please provide your personal testimony of why you believe you did not receive juli treatment.
+List of Supporting Documentation - (Example: Syllabi, e-mail communication, paper, evaluation)